Shashvat6264/To-Do-List/README.md

 ### To upgrade the task
 Click on upgrade button.
 Then upgrade the task using the input box.
-Then clcik on Submit to upgrade it.
+Then click on Submit to upgrade it.